Jagmati Sangwan

-Jagmati Sangwan, born 2 January 1960 in Butana village in Sonipat, Haryana, is an Indian activist and a former Central Committee member of the CPI(M).
-She is an Indian volleyball player who was part of the Indian team that won bronze at the Asian Volleyball Championships.
-She is the first woman sportsperson to receive the prestigious Bhim Award for outstanding sportspersons in Haryana.
+Jagmati Sangwan, (born 2 January 1960) is an Indian political activist and a former Central Committee member of the CPI(M).
+She was part of the Indian team that won bronze at the Asian Volleyball Championships.
+She is the first woman sportsperson to receive the Bhim Award for outstanding sportspersons in Haryana.
 She headed the Kisan Mahila Samiti formed by Samyukt Kisan Morcha (SKM) to look into issues related to women's safety during the Indian farmers' agitation.
-Presently, she is the national Vice-President of AIDWA and Rohtak district secretary of the CPI(M).
+She's serving as the national Vice-President of AIDWA and Rohtak district secretary of the CPI(M).